pal03377/master-thesis/thesis.typ

   // constraint of action
 ] <frRestoreDiscardedFeedbackSuggestions>
 #fr[
-  *Communicate Module Health Status*
+  *Inspect Athena Health*
-  During the operation of the LMS, // condition Artemis and Athena // subject should be able to communicate // action their respective module health statuses // object to each other.
+  During the operation of the LMS, // condition an administrator // subject should be able to get insight into // action the module health statuses // object of the Athena system, directly from the LMS.
-  This action should not interfere with the normal functioning of either system. // constraint of action ] <frCommunicateModuleHealthStatus>
+  The health status should be accessible only to authorized administrators. // constraint of action ] <frCommunicateModuleHealthStatus>
 #fr[
   *Select Assessment Module*